OfficeDev/teams-toolkit/packages/vscode-extension/PRERELEASE.md

 - Updated the default app icon in the Teams Toolkit-generated app templates and samples with Microsoft 365 and Copilot-themed colors.
 - Added `LLM.Description` in the app manifest for bot-based message extensions when used as copilot plugin for better reasoning with LLMs.
 To utilize this feature, please enable the `Develop Copilot Plugin` feature setting via Visual Studio Code in the [User and Workspace Settings](https://code.visualstudio.com/docs/getstarted/settings) and create a new app via `Create a New App` -> `Message Extension` -> `Custom Search Results` -> `Start with Bot`.
 - Improved Azure account authentication with a built-in Microsoft authentication provider in Visual Studio Code.
 This enhancement increases the reliability of Azure authentication, especially when using a proxy.
-- Upgraded `Custom Search Results` (Start with a New API) template to Azure Functions to v4, the officially recommended version with better support.
+- Upgraded `Custom Search Results` (Start with a New API) template to Azure Functions v4, the officially recommended version with better support.
 See more details for [Azure Functions runtime versions overview](https://learn.microsoft.com/azure/azure-functions/functions-versions?tabs=isolated-process%2Cv4&pivots=programming-language-javascript).
 - Multiple parameters are now supported for API-based message extensions.
-- Updated `Teams Chef Bot` sample to point to the latest version under [teams-ai repository](https://github.com/microsoft/teams-ai/tree/main/js/samples/04.ai.a.teamsChefBot).
+- Updated `Teams Chef Bot` sample to [teams-ai repository](https://github.com/microsoft/teams-ai/tree/main/js/samples/04.ai.a.teamsChefBot).

 #### Bug Fixes